Pythonic456/vae-latentspace-explorer/README.md

 - Train the VAE: Set the appropriate parameters, including the input folder, image size, latent space size, number of epochs etc. in `train.py`.
 Run the training code: `python3 train.py`

+Some example training images are provided in `in/`, these images are from https://thispersondoesnotexist.com/

 - Explore the Latent Space: `python3 tkload.py` You can adjust the sliders to navigate through the latent space and visualize the generated images.
 Make sure to use set the parameters at the start of the `tkload.py` file to match the ones you used to train the model in `train.py`.

 - Save Generated Images: If you find interesting images, you can save them using the "Save" button in the GUI.